paris-saclay-cds/ramp-autods/README.md

 pip install .
 ```

+3. (Optional) To interact with Kaggle you need to install `ramp-kaggle`.

 # Setup

 1. Clone a RAMP setup kit, for example, [`kaggle_abalone`](https://github.com/ramp-setup-kits/kaggle_abalone), place it in `./ramp-setup-kits` (by convention), and download the data from the kaggle site.